Canopies, Porte Cochère, Brise Soleil, Columns

 Shot-peened stainless steel

-Shot-peening increases the longevity of steel and is commonly used for aeronautical components.
-However it also has an interesting “hammered” appearance and is consequently specified for its aesthetic as well as its relative non-reflectancy.
+Shot-peening, also known as sand-blasting, increases the longevity of steel and is commonly used for aeronautical components.
+However it also has an interesting and versatile non-directional appearance and is consequently specified for its aesthetic as well as its relative non-reflectancy.

 Enquire to John Desmond Ltd about specifying shot-peened steel and stainless steel [email protected]